GitHub Actions integration

 Building from sources

 Feel free to use different trigger events or to configure the other inputs and outputs for the Action as documented above, according to your own use case.
-But keep in mind that Gatling Enterprise will only download and run your simulation scripts from the branch set in the simulation configuration!
+But keep in mind that Gatling Enterprise Edition will only download and run your simulation scripts from the branch set in the simulation configuration!

 name: Run Gatling Enterprise Simulation